-- Stop by a local Farm Stand (e.g. Tonnemaker’s Valley Farm Stand)
+- Stop by a local Farm Stand or Farm Market (e.g. Tonnemaker’s Valley Farm Stand; 21 Acres Farm Market)

 - Ask for locally produced food at your favorite grocery store.